IdkDwij/Termithon/README.md

                        __/ |
                       |___/

+DIR                     (Integrated dir/ls command.
+To use vanilla dir on Windows, Enter CMD Mode and type dir.)
-1. ip (Gives you your IP)
+IP                      (Gives you your IP)
-2. hostname (Gives you your Computer's ID)
-3. mac (Retrieves the Physical MAC Address of The Device)
-4. ping (lets you ping a website UPDATE: NOW ADDED!) not
+HOSTNAME                (Gives you your Computer's ID) MAC                     (Retrieves the Physical MAC Address of The Device) PING                    (lets you ping a website)
-5. calc (A simple calculator)
+CALC                    (A simple calculator)
-6. passgen (A very efficient password generator)
-7. sysinfo (Gets relevant system info)
-8. test (Tests PyPrompt Sample Command)
-9. mp3search (Searches your File System for mp3 files)
-10. mp4search (Searches your File System for mp4 files)
-11. pysearch (Searches your File System for py files)
-12. docxsearch (Searches your File System for docx files)
-13. mailgen (Generates dummy E-Mail Addresses)
-14. ver (Reports PyPrompt Version)
-15. clear (Clears screen)
+PASSGEN                 (A very efficient password generator) SYSINFO                 (Gets relevant system info) TEST                    (Tests PyPrompt Sample Command) MAILGEN                 (Generates dummy E-Mail Addresses) VER                     (Reports PyPrompt Version) CLEAR                   (Clears screen)
-16. loadbarTest (Tests the loadbar)
+LOADBARTEST             (Tests the loadbar)
-17. intro (Displays initial text)
+INTRO                   (Displays initial text)
-18. sqrt (Enter a number and it will calculate the square root)
+SQRT                    (Enter a number and it will calculate the square root) DATE                    (Displays date)
-19. date (Displays date)
-20. cd (Navigate through folders)
+CD                      (Navigate through folders) (NOTE: Applicable on PyPrompt Mode ONLY!.
+If you use CMD/BASH directories will change)
-21. iplocation (Find the physical location of your IP address)
-22. speedtest (Speedtest.net but built into PyPrompt!)
+IPLOCATION              (Find the physical location of your IP address) SPEEDTEST               (Speedtest.net but built into PyPrompt!)
-23. encryptdecrypt (Uses the RSA Algorithm to encrypt and decrypt a message!)
+ENCRYPT                 (Uses the RSA Algorithm to encrypt a message!)
-24. troubleshoot (Troubleshoots extra modules neccessary for PyPrompt to run)
-25. ssh (An SSH Client made in Python) DO NOT USE THIS TOOL FOR ILLEGAL PURPOSES!
-26. macosdownloader (A simple macOS downloader) no longer based on gibMacOS
-27. filesearch (Searches files via their extension)
-28. filedownloader (Download any file via their url)
-29. locateme (Obtains info about your location) This can't work under restricted proxy (ex: school wifi)
-30. unblockedgames (A collection of unblocked games and sites for school) something that no one asked for but happened anyway... (will be updated soon)
-31. unhelp (i'm not sure what this is. it just exists.)
+TROUBLESHOOT            (Troubleshoots extra modules neccessary for PyPrompt to run) SSH                     (An SSH Client made in Python) (To use vanilla ssh use either CMD/BASH MODE) MACOSDOWNLOADER         (A simple macOS downloader) no longer based on gibMacOS FILESEARCH              (Searches files via their file name) FILEDOWNLOADER          (Download any file via their url) UNHELP                  (i'm not sure what this is. it just exists.)
-32. locator (Locate basically any location in the planet)
+LOCATOR                 (Locate basically any location in the planet) DEVHELP                 (Detailed info about PyPrompt useful for troubleshooting) COMPILER                (Compile any standard Python file to a *.pyc format) PYVIM                   (Vim clone 'MADE BY jonathanslenders On GitHub')

-(There's an easter egg in form of a command!
-Try to find it!) hint: help but not help

-The PyPrompt can be used as an alternative terminal shell.
-It can run every shell command from WIndows and UNIX
+PyPrompt Modes:

+CMD Mode (If usual Windows Shell commands are broken in PyPrompt, just use the 'cmd' command and you are in vanilla Command Prompt.)
+         (NOTE: You are still in the PyPrompt App.
+Exit by typing exit in CMD Mode) Bash Mode (Same as CMD Mode but you can run UNIX commands.
+Again, this is just a sidemode.
+You can return by typing exit or logoff.)

 '''
 ```